Guide to Work, Study, Travel and Living Abroad

 From Traditional to Modern

-The building techniques used today follow Gaudi’s initial ideas and continue to bring in the safest, most comfortable, and fastest construction techniques.
-The old wagons have been replaced by the powerful cranes that tower above the spires.
+Today's building techniques follow Gaudi's initial ideas and continue to bring in the safest, most comfortable, and fastest construction techniques.
+The powerful cranes that tower above the spires have replaced the old wagons.
 Similarly, the old (manual) tools have given way to more exact electric machines.
-The Church Technical Office and management oversees the completing of Gaudí’s initial project, including the necessary calculations, building plans, and overall direction.
+The Church Technical Office and management oversee the completion of Gaudí's initial project, including the necessary calculations, building plans, and overall direction.

-When you visit the church today, you can tour much more than the interior.
-Part of the visit moreover includes a museum where the history of the church is well documented, You can even peer into the studio of the pedreros, meaning the masons that work on the stone carvings for the church to this day.
+When you visit the church today, you can tour far more than the interior.
+Moreover, Part of the visit includes a museum where the church's history is well documented.
+You can even peer into the studio of the pedreros, meaning the masons that work on the stone carvings for the church to this day.

 A statue on the facade of La Sagrada Familia.

-A statue on the facade of La Sagrada Familia
+A grouping of statues on the facade of La Sagrada Familia.

 Crucifixion scene on the facade.